mui/mui-x/docs/data/data-grid/editing/editing.md

 ### Start editing

-These are the ways to start editing a cell (or row if `editMode="row"`):
+There are a few ways to start editing a cell (or a row if `editMode="row"`):

 - Double-clicking a cell.
 - Pressing <kbd class="key">Enter</kbd>, <kbd class="key">Backspace</kbd> or <kbd class="key">Delete</kbd>.
-  Note that the existing content in the cell is first cleared if <kbd class="key">Backspace</kbd> or <kbd class="key">Delete</kbd> is pressed.
+  Note that when you press the <kbd class="key">Backspace</kbd> or <kbd class="key">Delete</kbd> key, any existing content in the cell will be deleted.
 - Pressing any printable key, for instance `a`, `E`, `0`, or `$`.
-- Calling `apiRef.current.startCellEditMode` passing the ID and field of the cell.
+- Calling `apiRef.current.startCellEditMode` passing the row ID and column field of the cell to edit.

   ```tsx
   apiRef.current.startCellEditMode({ id: 1, field: 'name' });